 |Pain diary - Catch My Pain

-Deciding on a suitable pain management app - help me choose
+Pain management apps - help me choose

 There are a variety of apps aimed at supporting people with chronic pain.
 These apps differ in their features and functionality and choosing between the apps is challenging because many of them have been developed without any input from healthcare professionals or undergone objective assessment.
 A study by Devan H et al, 2019 considered the following attributes to be desirable in apps for pain self-management.